solana-labs/solana/docs/src/file-system-wallet/README.md

+---
-# File System Wallet
+title: File System Wallet
+---

 This document describes how to create and use a file system wallet with the Solana CLI tools.
 A file system wallet exists as an unencrypted keypair file on your computer system's filesystem.

-{% hint style="info" %}
-File system wallets are the **least secure** method of storing SOL tokens.
+> File system wallets are the **least secure** method of storing SOL tokens.
 Storing large amounts of tokens in a file system wallet is **not recommended**.
-{% endhint %}

 ## Before you Begin

 Make sure you have
 [installed the Solana Command Line Tools](../cli/install-solana-cli-tools.md)